Stack logo

 You can learn more about npm run in the docs.

-It's a fair question why one would put commands that already so simple into package scripts.
+It's a fair question why one would put commands that are already so simple into package json scripts.
 Why not just call jest or vite or next build?
 There's a few good reasons:

 2. It allows you to easily run commands that are installed by npm but not globally accessible from your shell (terminal).1 When you install things like npm install -D vitest, it installs vitest into node_modules/.bin.2 You can't run vitest directly in your shell,3 but you can have a config like: "scripts": { "test": "vitest" } and npm run test will run vitest.